retagiblin/ccs_helpdesk_app/README.md

 # ccs_helpdesk_app

 This application was developed for the class Visual Analytics in the Master of Data Science program at the University of North Carolina at Charlotte.
-The application uses real data from the IT deparment at a church & school where I worked for several years.
+The application uses real data from the IT department at a church & school where I worked for several years.

 This application is theoretically for the Director of IT to analyze the IT departments help desk tickets, either for a specific year or for all time.